Kaharoa School: Embracing Community-Centered Learning in Rotorua

 Professional Development Focus

-These strategies create an inclusive learning environment, allowing you to integrate innovative practices effectively.
+These efforts create an inclusive environment, integrating innovative practices for effective education.

 Frequently Asked Questions

-What Extracurricular Activities Are Available for Students at Kaharoa School?
+What Extracurricular Activities Are Available at Kaharoa School?

-At Kaharoa School, you can join sports teams like touch rugby and netball, participate in creative arts, engage with environmental clubs, and enjoy various cultural events, enriching your experience and connecting with the community.
+At Kaharoa School, students can join sports like touch rugby, explore creative arts, participate in environmental projects, and attend cultural events, enriching their Rotorua experience and community ties.

 How Does the School Support Students With Special Educational Needs?

-The school supports students with special educational needs through inclusive practices and individualized support.
-Teachers tailor learning activities to meet unique requirements, ensuring every child engages meaningfully and thrives in a nurturing environment.
+The school offers tailored support for students with special needs through inclusive practices.
+Teachers customize learning to ensure every child in Rotorua engages meaningfully in a supportive environment.

 What Are the School Hours for Kaharoa School?